Publ is a website publishing system, with a focus on heterogenous content and flexibility, and with simple content

 As far as incoming Webmentions are concerned, most of that comes down to selecting whatever endpoint you want.
 There is already a rich ecosystem of Webmention endpoints that are available for use now (such as webmention.io), and there are a number of ways that you can display incoming mentions on a Publ site, such as using webmention.js or configuring your webmention endpoint to convert incoming webmentions into an entry attachment or the like.

 Being built in Flask, it is generally a simple matter to add additional routes to any Publ instance, by simply registering them with Publ’s routing rules.
 Any Flask-specific plugin or blueprint should Just Work out of the box, and building API endpoints that wrap existing libraries is quite straightforward.

 This is of course not anything special to Publ.

 Custom Flask endpoints can also make use of the internal Python API for querying and formatting entries.

 Unfortunately, running multiple Publ instances within a single app server (gunicorn, etc.) is not so straightforward.
 I haven’t found a good use case for multiple Publ sites conmingled in a single app server anyway; if you can think of one, feel free to open an issue and make your case for it!

-That said, it’s trivial to have different Publ instances for different subdomains or mount points, with the caveat that they can’t (easily) directly communicate with one another.
+That said, it’s straightforward to have different Publ instances for different subdomains or mount points (configured at the HTTP server level).

 If you want to convert a Movable Type blog’s content over, see mt2publ.

-There currently aren’t any converters for other blogging systems, but since the entry file format is so simple, it shouldn’t be too difficult to write converters from other systems either.
+There currently aren’t any converters for other blogging systems, but since the entry file format is so simple, it shouldn’t be too difficult to write converters from other systems.